Katy4S/Game-2048/README.md

 Follow these steps to set up the project locally:
 1. Clone the Repository:git clone https://github.com/Katy4S/Game-2048.git
 2. cd 2048-game
-3. Install Dependencies:npm install # or yarn install
+3. Install Dependencies:npm install or yarn install
-4. Run the Project Locally:npm start # or yarn start
+4. Run the Project Locally:npm start or yarn start
-5. Build for Production (Optional):npm run build # or
+5. Build for Production (Optional):npm run build

 Acknowledgments
 * Thanks to the original creators of the 2048 game for the inspiration.